Healthy, safe and accessible with the Rotterdam Mobility Approach

 Need for transition

 The urgency of the plan stems from four urban challenges: growth and densification, environment and climate, outdoor space and greenery, and inclusiveness in mobility.
 Rotterdam will gain an additional 18,000 homes up to 2022, and an incredible 50,000 homes up to 2040.
 An increase in the scale of public transport and investment in the infrastructure of the region are required to accommodate this.
 At the same time, the environment plays a major role: air quality in the city does not meet European standards everywhere, and Rotterdam must become more climate-proof.
-The municipality wants to continue working on making the city making the city more attractive, green, and healthy by investing in well-functioning and attractive public spaces.
+The municipality wants to continue working on making the city more attractive, green, and healthy by investing in well-functioning and attractive public spaces.
 To make mobility more inclusive, it is necessary to make daily facilities easily accessible and more pleasant, to make public transport locations more easily and pleasantly accessible, and to realise the increase in the scale of public transport to Zuid.

 The extensive analysis underlying the RMA clearly shows the mobility transition has been going on in the city centre for years.
 The number of movements by bicycle, on foot, and via public transport is growing, and car use is not increasing.
 To ensure that we facilitate this growing demand for healthy and clean mobility, choices must be made in the distribution of space for traffic.